juxhouse/bela-resources/README.md

    > [!IMPORTANT]
    > It runs with the `--network=none` argument for secure containment.

-   It detects all projects in the repository and produces a single `bela-update.json` file.
+   It detects all projects in the repository and produces a single `bela-update.json` file with the architecture data to be sent to BELA.

    You must provide a `source` argument.
 This is typically the name of your repository, such as `$GITHUB_REPOSITORY`.
 BELA uses the `source` to detect elements that were deleted from your architecture.
 Elements that are no longer present in any source are garbage collected.